yatesmac/Alien-Invaders/README.md

 ## Acknowledgements

 This repository is a project carried out as part of a study of the book *Python Crash Course: A Hands-on, Project-based Introduction to Programming* (Second Edition, 2021) written by *Eric Matthes*.
-I further, incorporated other elements (such as game sounds, explosions, etc).
+I also incorporated new elements (such as game sounds, explosions, etc).